 Instructions

-- Grate the kūmara ārani (orange kūmara) in to a large bowl.
-Add the tote (salt), kiri ārani (orange zest), wai ārani (orange juice) and wanira (vanilla).
-Stir to combine and leave aside.
+- Add the tote (salt), kiri ārani (orange zest), wai ārani (orange juice) and wanira (vanilla).
+Whakaranuhia (stir it together) and leave it to the side.

 - Add the hēki (eggs), huka hāura (brown sugar) and huka one (caster sugar) in to a large bowl.
-Whip with a whisk until the mixture smooth and light in colour.

 - Continue to whip as you slowly add the noni (oil) and miraka tepe (yogurt).

-- On to the whipped egg mixture, sift the puehu parāoa whakatipu (self-raising flour), pēkana houra (baking soda), rau kikini whakauruuru (mixed spice), hinamona (cinnamon) and tinitia (ginger).
-Add the kūmara mixture on top of the sifted ingredients and fold all the ingredients together.
+- Sift the puehu parāoa whakatipu (self-raising flour), pēkana houra (baking soda), rau kikini whakauruuru (mixed spice), hinamona (cinnamon) and tinitia (ginger) on top of the egg and yogurt mixture.

 - Divide the mixture between the two cake tins and smooth out the batter.

-- Bake the cakes for 25 minutes.
-After 25 minutes, place a large tray on top of the cake tins and bake for a further 15 minutes or until the cakes spring back when pressed in the centre.
-Note: Adding the tray on top helps lock in the moisture in the final part of baking.
+- After 25 minutes, place a large tray on top of the cake tins and bake for a further 15 minutes or until the cakes spring back when pressed in the centre.
+Note: Adding the tray on top helps lock in the moisture in the final part of baking and stops the cakes from over browning.
 Trust me, you won't regret it.

 - Arrange the rōpere (strawberries), ārani raki (dried oranges) and rohimere (rosemary) as you want.